vinod-taborda/perry/README.md

 ## Configuration

-The CWDS API currently utilizes two persistent store:
+The CWDS API currently utilizes the CMS database for authorization information.

 1. DB2 - CWDS CMS database
-2. Postgres - CWDS NS database

-In order for the CWDS API successfully connect to the above databases the following environment variables are required to be set:
+In order for Perry to successfully connect to the above database the following environment variables are required to be set:

-- DB_NS_USER -- the CWDS NS database username
-- DB_NS_PASSWORD -- the CWDS NS database password
-- DB_NS_JDBC_URL -- the CWDS NS database URL in Java Database Connectivity format

 - DB_CMS_USER -- the CWDS CMS database username
 - DB_CMS_PASSWORD -- the CWDS CMS database password